 | Appalachian Teaching Project

-On November 30 and December 1, 2012, students and faculty representing 15 Appalachian colleges and universities participated in the 12th annual Appalachian Teaching Project (ATP) conference in Washington, D.C.
+On December 6 and 7, 2013, students and faculty representing 15 Appalachian colleges and universities participated in the 13th annual Appalachian Teaching Project (ATP) conference in Washington, D.C.
 The ATP gives college students the opportunity to engage in research projects that address endemic challenges facing Appalachian communities and to present the results of their research to an audience of their peers, ARC staff and administrators, and other invited guests.
-Presentations at the 2012 conference highlighted topics including addressing environmental issues, preserving Appalachian agricultural heritage, building community through public art, and mapping and promoting community assets.
+Presentations at the 2013 conference highlighted topics including strategic planning for rural communities; preserving communities through the arts; researching public health in local communities; and preserving agricultural heritage.

 More information on the Appalachian Teaching Project